apjanke/octave-addons/README.md

 octave-addons
 ===============

-Experimental add-on functionality for GNU Octave
+Experimental add-on functionality for GNU Octave.

 This repo contains code I'm working on for GNU Octave, with the hopes of some of it making it into upstream GNU Octave.